Lilhak4/barcelona-trEAT-client/README.md

 ## IO

-- Restaurants List Page inputs restaurante Restaurant Card component: Display all restaurants in a grid
+- Restaurants List Page inputs restaurant
+- Restaurant Card component: Display all restaurants in a grid
 - Login/Sign up form outputs the form to the parent component

 ## Guards

 - if logged in cannot access login/signup page
-- if not logged in cannot access profile page
+- if not logged in cannot use search
 - if not logged in cannot access history page

 # Server